NaleRaphael/blog/blog/source/_posts/devlog_import_a_package_dynamically.md

 What we are interested in is `PathFinder` because we are solving an issue resulted by importing a normal module.
 And `sys.path` is also more suspectful than `__path__` attributes to be investigated further now.

 <a name='anchor_cause_assumption'></a>
-As we've known that `sys.path` is a list containing paths of package including those ones from site-package and so on, the problem is obviously resulted by the absence name `mod_foo` in `sys.path`.
+As we've known that `sys.path` is a list containing paths of package including those ones from site-package and so on, the problem is obviously resulted by the absent name `mod_foo` in `sys.path`.
 In other words, this `ModuleNotFoundError` is raised because it failed to find `mod_foo` in `sys.path` even we had imported it manually by `importlib.util`.

 ## Let's try to solve it